Pregabalin for muscle pain: Is It Safe and Effective?

 What Is Pregabalin?

-Pregabalin works by calming overactive nerves within the brain and spinal cord.
-It works by binding to a part of nerve cells, decreasing the release of certain neurotransmitters that send pain signals or cause seizures.
-Pregabalin eases chronic pain, anxiety, or seizures.
+Pregabalin has the effects of calming overactive nerves in the brain and the spinal cord.
+It acts by attaching itself to a section of nerve cells, reducing the amount of specific neurotransmitters released that transmit pain or that promote seizures.
+Pregabalin relieves chronic pain or anxiety or seizures.

-Pregabalin reduces nerve pain and calms overactive nerve signals by affecting the nervous system.
-After the medication is ingested, pregabalin binds to a subunit (alpha-2-delta) of the voltage-gated calcium channels in the brain and spinal cord.
-This binding reduces the release of neurotransmitters such as glutamate, norepinephrine, and substance P that facilitate nerve signalling and nerve excitability.
+Pregabalin has an effect on the nervous system by decreasing nerve pain and calming overactive nerve signals.
+Once the drug is swallowed, the pregabalin attaches itself to a protein ( alpha-2-delta) of the voltage-gated calcium channels within the brain and the spinal cord.
+The binding decreases the release of neurotransmitters of glutamate, norepinephrine and substance P that mediate nerve signalling and nerve excitability.

-Pregabalin calms nerve activity through reducing the release of transmitters, so that it can be very effective for reducing neuropathic pain, treating seizure disorders such as epilepsy, general anxiety disorder, etc. It acts as a dampening mechanism to abnormal nerve signalling that gives rise to pain, seizures, or anxiety.
+Pregabalin slows the brain’s nerves by decreasing the release of neurotransmitters, so that it may prove very helpful in alleviating neuropathic pain, treating seizure disorders like epilepsy, and general anxiety disorder etc. It performs the role of dampening abnormal nerve signalling, which produces pain, seizures, or anxiety.

 Pregabalin for Muscle Pain: What the Research Says